MarkFongAU/react-pubgstats/README.md

 3. The search functionality of the website is not working, because I can't find the searching API.
 Enter `http://localhost:3000/player/59fe3604465dcc0001b82b45` in the browser to view th page.

-4. Rendering of new component is not working at the moment.
+4. Rendering of new components has been fixed.

+5. Functionality 75% done.
+More to come.